 Nearly half of American adults have high blood pressure and don't know it.
 Many people with high blood pressure have no symptoms — which is why it is often called the “silent killer.”

 High blood pressure is a condition in which the force of blood pushing against the walls of your blood vessels is often too high.
 This puts stress on your heart by making it work harder.
 When untreated, it can damage your blood vessels, leading to a heart attack, stroke or other health concerns.

 There are two numbers in a blood pressure reading:

 Normal blood pressure is less than 120/80 mm Hg.
-Anything above that should be discussed with your provider.
+Anything higher than that should be discussed with your provider.

 - Be still.
 Don’t smoke, drink caffeinated drinks or exercise within 30 minutes of checking your blood pressure.
 Try to be still at least five minutes before checking your blood pressure.

 - Sit correctly.
 Sit with your back straight and supported and place your feet flat on the floor with your legs uncrossed.
 Make sure the bottom of the blood pressure cuff is directly above the bend in your elbow and that your arm is supported on a flat surface with your upper arm at heart level.

 - Take multiple readings.
 Take two or three readings, one minute apart, and record the results.

 Don’t take your measurements over clothes.
 This can cause inaccurate readings.

 If you have high blood pressure, there are lifestyle changes you can make to lower it and keep it down: